Renting a mobile home

 It’s illegal for your landlord to harass you or force you to leave your mobile home.

-Harassment can include if your landlord:
+Harassment can be if your landlord:

 is abusive or violent